Skip to content

 )

-# Write the result, this will execute the lazy collection
+# Write the result, this will execute the stream

 data.write_parquet("path/to/output_folder", converter="...", write_in_worker=True)